 As a voice teacher, he believes in guiding students through the discovery of their instrument.
 Understanding breath, vocal technique, placement (etc) are only tools to help unleash the potential of each voice.
-As a teacher, he works with each student to develop a dialogue about process that allows for students to internalize and properly understand their voice.
+As a teacher, he works with each student to develop a dialogue about a process that allows for students to internalize and properly understand their voice.
 Although his expertise is in classical vocal repertoire, he believes that a healthy approach to other genres lends to a deeper appreciation and freeness within one’s own specialized style.

 Having started his studies in theatre, Alan eventually received his Bachelor of Music from the University of British Columbia followed by his Masters of Music from the New England Conservatory of Music in Boston in Voice and Opera.